Who developed the EOCs?

 The walk-through is an informal classroom visit that lasts no more than 15 minutes (usually 3–5 minutes); feedback should be provided to teachers and can also be compiled into site or departmental statistics.
-An observation is a formal classroom visit that lasts a minimum of 20 minutes, is scheduled ahead of time, and results in written feedback for the teacher.
+An observation is a formal classroom visit that lasts a minimum of 20 minutes, and results in written feedback for the teacher.
 Formal observations are conducted two to three times each school year.

 We chose Observation Option 3, which uses an external "certified" observer.
 Where do we get this "certified observer"?

 Schools may arrange another administrator themselves, e.g. a principal from a neighboring schools; or, districts can use a PED approved, contracted observer.
 If using a PED contracted observer, the district/school must request observation support well in advance of the observation deadline to ensure district needs are met.

 Does the new NMTEACH Educator Effectiveness plan have new PDP forms?